 A fishing bead, on the one hand, is a limiter (stopper) made of various materials, and on the other hand, a good bait made of several colored beads.
 The main task that this fishing device solves is the protection of fishing units from mechanical influences.
 The latch easily fits onto the fishing line and glides well on it.

-The Use of Fishing Beads as Bait
+❓How to Use of Fishing Beads as Bait?

 In winter, during a period of low activity of fish, fishing with beads can be not only fascinating but also original.
 Thus, several small beads fixed on a fishing thread at a certain distance can cause interest in future prey.
 How does it work?
 Everything is simple.
 Beads are attached to the fishing line, for example, for catching perch at a distance of no more than 30 cm from each other, forming a kind of colored garland.
 When throwing such a “garland” into the water, it begins to move smoothly, resembling a natural bait.
 You need to play tackle from the bottom to the top of the hole.
 The game takes place in an upright position.

-What is the Advantage of a Fishing Bead?
+❓What is the Advantage of a Fishing Bead?

 Firstly, the color and dimensional variety of beads.
 Secondly, affordability.
 Thirdly, the durability of use.
 A common drawback of beads used directly as bait is the difficulty in choosing the right catchy combination of colors for specific fishing conditions.

-How to Fix Beads on a Fishing Line?
+❓How to Fix Beads on a Fishing Line?

 The most optimal and reliable way of fixing beads is the way in which the fishing line is passed through the central hole in the bead twice and fixed with a double knot.
 With this method, firstly, the direction of the fishing line is preserved, and secondly, the reliability of the connection is ensured.

-How to Choose Beads for a Fishing Line?
+❓How to Choose Beads for a Fishing Line?

 The diameter of the hole in the bead should be larger than the diameter of the fishing line used, and the diameter of the body of the bead should be larger than the hole in the ring, for example, a sliding float or any other accessory with which it is used.